-Discovery shows medications can treat inflammation without increasing risk for infectionNovember 11th, 2012 in Inflammatory disorders /
+Discovery shows medications can treat inflammation without increasing risk for infectionNovember 11, 2012 in Medicine & Health / Inflammatory disorders

 In a discovery that can fundamentally change how drugs for arthritis, and potentially many other diseases, are made, University of Utah medical researchers have identified a way to treat inflammation while potentially minimizing a serious side effect of current medications: the increased risk for infection.